 Seggiano, instead, is considered one of the oldest settlements of the area.
 Today the medieval walls house three doors, while in the town centre an old collector of rainwater, the cisternone, has recently been renovated to accept an olive plant feed by water vapour.
 In December the town holds the traditional Olive Festival where it is possible to taste the main protagonist of this flavour trail, the olive oil, as well as other local products.

-Obviously considering the territory another economical resource are chestnuts.
-Up on the slopes sheep are bred mostly to produce the renowned pecorino cheese, which can also be eaten with salads, on a bruschetta, grated on pasta, relished with red wine and also with a dab of honey, another local product.
-The woods not only yield but also precious truffles and mushrooms, used in so many dishes.
+Obviously, considering the territory, another economical resource are chestnuts.
+Up on the slopes sheep are bred mostly to produce the renowned pecorino cheese, which can also be eaten with salads, on a bruschetta, grated on pasta, relished with red wine as well as with a dab of honey, another local product.
+Furthermore, the woods also yield precious truffles and mushrooms, used in so many dishes.
 Down on the plain instead there are cultivations of saffron reintroduced in the area at the beginning of the last century.

 Montecucco and Amiata: certainly a road with gusto.